-- D. PRESIDENT'S REPORT - E. APPROVAL OF CODE OF STUDENT BEHAVIOR
+E. APPROVAL OF CODE OF STUDENT BEHAVIOR

-Since April 2003, a University committee has participated in a full review and rewrite of the University student code of conduct.
-The document, developed by the committee, was reviewed throughout the process by key constituents within the University, an outside consultant, and University counsel.
+Mr. Huber called on Dr. Parrent to review the recommended Code of Student Behavior.
+Vice President Parrent reported that since April 2003, a University committee has participated in a full review and rewrite of the University student code of conduct.
+The document was reviewed throughout the process by key constituents within the University, an outside consultant, and University counsel.
 It will be reviewed annually and minor revisions will be made by the committee.
-The revised document, Student Rights and Responsibilities: A Code of Student Behavior (Exhibit I-A), will be reviewed.
+Dr. Parrent reported that the primary reason for the revision was to create a document that: